makrai/notes/mohammad-2011-emotion-practical-ethical.md

 * Limitations of Aggregation by Majority Vote
   * can have the effect of only considering the perceptions of the majority
   * I have made available all the disaggregated annotations, where possible
-* Inappropriate Biases: Some of the human biases that have percolated into the
+* Inappropriate Biases: Some human biases have percolated into the lexicons
   * eg low valence scores for certain demographic groups or social categories
   * when these lexicons are used in specific tasks, care must be taken to ensure that inappropriate biases are not amplified or perpetuated